-It’s important to be aware of the difference between cyber and crime insurance.
+It’s important to be aware of the differences between cyber and crime insurance.
 Social engineering fraud claims are rapidly expanding and while the coverage in the market is limited, it should still be offered.

 ProWriters Can Help

-- Trained underwriters, brokers, and agents
+- Trained underwriters, brokers, and agents.

-- Developed cyber underwriting manuals and rating guides
+- Developed cyber underwriting manuals and rating guides.

-- Written cyber insurance policy forms
+- Written cyber insurance policy forms.

-- Been a regular speaker at cyber risk conferences
+- Been a regular speaker at cyber risk conferences.

-- Built close relationships with all of the top cyber markets and service providers
+- Built close relationships with all of the top cyber markets and service providers.

-- Designed customized cyber programs for many agents and groups
+- Designed customized cyber programs for many agents and groups.

 Cyber crime and social engineering fraud coverages are complex—but they don’t have to be.
-See what a cyber expert can do for you and Contact ProWriters today.
+See what a cyber expert can do for you and contact ProWriters today!